 - Over the calendar year through La Trobe's annual sustainability performance reporting.

 At the Melbourne campus natural gas is used to generate high temperature hot water which, through absorption chillers, is used to heat and cool buildings.

 La Trobe has set energy reduction targets to 2022.
 To assist in meeting these targets the university undertook a detailed facilities study through the Greener Government Buildings program in 2012/13.
 The findings from this study have been used in the development of plans to improve energy efficiency across the campuses and ultimately reduce La Trobe's energy consumption and related greenhouse gas emissions.

 Water consumption at La Trobe University is also significant and is monitored and reported annually through the university's sustainability reporting.
 Landscape maintenance, cooling tower operations, construction and flushing toilets are responsible for the majority of potable water consumption across the campuses.

 Similar to energy, La Trobe has also set water use reduction targets.
 Actions being undertaken that are helping to reduce the university's potable water consumption include modernising irrigation systems and increasing stormwater harvesting and reuse.

-La Trobe has installed water fountains across our campuses to allow students and staff to refill and stay hydrated for free, so bring a reusable bottle and save some money and the environment by refilling.
+La Trobe has water fountains across our campuses to allow students and staff to refill and stay hydrated for free.
+Find out more about the benefits of refilling you water bottle.